etotheipi/BitcoinArmory/README.reproducible.md

 RPM packages are not officially supported.
 They are a convenience to users.
 Read [rpmfiles/armory.spec.README](rpmfiles/armory.spec.README) for more info.

+##Raspberry Pi

+###Reproducible

+The Raspberry Pi reproducible build system uses Gitian.
+Refer to the Gitian instructions and use gitian-descriptors/bitcoin-armory-raspi.yml as the Gitian descriptor.

+###Non-reproducible

+First, make sure the the [Raspberry Pi toolchain][Raspberry Pi toolchain] is on your PATH.
+The specific path from that repository that you should add to your PATH is `arm-bcm2708/gcc-linaro-arm-linux-gnueabihf-raspbian-x64/bin`.
+Then follow the Linux instructions, but use `--host arm-linux-gnueabihf` when calling the configure script.

+#FUTURE DIRECTIONS (DO NOT USE)

 ##OS X

 ###Reproducible